Pseduo-Random and de Bruijn Array Codes: Two-Dimensional de Bruijn Array Codes

 \section{Two-Dimensional de Bruijn Array Codes}

 In this section, we present several direct and recursive constructions for de Bruijn array codes.
-These can be also called two-dimensional perfect factors since they form a factor with cycles of the same length in the two-dimensional generalization of the de Bruijn graph~\cite{Etz88}.
+These are also two-dimensional perfect factors since they form a factor with cycles of the same length in a two-dimensional generalization of the de Bruijn graph~\cite{Etz88}.
+The first type of arrays are obtained by concatenating sequences from a perfect factor.